moe-Ali/python_script/README.md

 - target directory will be in the same directory as script.py
 - to change the pattern which is "test" by default change the pattern variable in line 7
-- to change the word you want to stripp off when making a copy which is "_test" by default -change the word_to_stripoff variable in line 8
+- to change the word you want to stripp off when making a copy which is "_test" by default
+     - change the word_to_stripoff variable in line 8